hammerheim-game/hammerheim-rules/3-equipment.md

 prowess.
 Note that Middenheimers may buy Wolfcloaks when starting their warband without making a test for availability.
-A model wearing a Wolfcloak will gain +1 to his armour saves against all shooting attacks.
+A model wearing a Wolfcloak will gain +1 to his armor saves against all shooting attacks.

 ### Miscellaneous equipment